CarlosLunaMota/CLM_LIBS/README.md

 #define IMPORT_CLM_ITER(prefix)
 ```

-A set of functions to work with some generic combinatorial objects:
+A set of iterators to work with some generic combinatorial objects:

 **Products:** all mixed-radix tuples of fixed `length`